 Yes.
 If a dog — and by extension owner — has a record and keeps engaging in “mischievous” and dangerous behavior, a court can issue a felony or misdemeanor charge.

-If you’re on either end of an animal conflict in California, reach out to a dog bite attorney at Kubota & Craig.
+If you’re on either end of an animal conflict in Orange County, California, reach out to our Irvine dog bite attorney at Kubota & Craig law firm.
 We’ve handled all manners of personal injury cases and understand how the system works.
 Get in touch today.
 Let’s start working on solutions.
 We’ll guide you every step of the way, fight fiercely on your behalf, and do everything to ensure the best possible outcome.